kubernetes/community/contributors/design-proposals/alternate-api-representations.md

 there are at least 6 known web-ui or CLI implementations that need to display some information about third party resources or additional API groups registered with a server without requiring each of them to change.
-Providing a server side implementation will allow clietns to retrieve meaningful information for the `get` and `describe` style operations even for new API groups.
+Providing a server side implementation will allow clients to retrieve meaningful information for the `get` and `describe` style operations even for new API groups.